PGS62/JuliaExcel.jl/README.md

 For calls from VBA:
  * Vectors (one-dimensional arrays) in VBA are marshalled to vectors in Julia.
- * Vectors in Julia are marshalled by `JuliaCallFromVBA` and `JuliaEvalFromVBA` to vectors in VBA.
+ * Vectors in Julia are marshalled by `JuliaCallVBA` and `JuliaEvalVBA` to vectors in VBA.
 The objective again is to achieve correct round-tripping, though this time VBA variable to and from Julia variable, as opposed to worksheet contents to and from Julia variable.

  Click the black triangles below to see illustrations.